Jondolf/avian/README.md

   - Flexible `SpatialQuery` system parameter
   - Spatial query filters
 - `Transform` interpolation and extrapolation for fixed timesteps
-- Debug rendering for colliders, AABBs, contacts, joints, sleeping, axes and spatial queries
+- Debug rendering for colliders, AABBs, contacts, joints, spatial queries, and more
 - Configurable scheduling and high customizability
 - Highly modular plugin architecture, freely extend and replace parts of the engine
 - Support for custom collision backends